Eschatologue/CM_wiki/docs/campaign/player-chr/eris-dekrat.md

 *Not knowing much about magic, whatever you believe in is considered facts for you.*

 Choose one of the following skills: Arcana, History, Investigation, Nature, or Religion.
 You gain proficiency with that skill and can use your Charisma instead of Intelligence for ability checks with the chosen skill.
-You can change the chosen skill when you finish a Long Rest.
+You can change the chosen skill when you finish a **:rest-long: Long Rest**.

 ### Level 3: Dekrat's Special:material-trademark: